ajilichayma/aws_solutions_architect_notes/README.md

 - ### changing the data's encrytion state: (encrypt unencrypted volume)
   - We can't remove encryption from an encrypted volume
   - We can't directly encrypt an uncrypted volume, instead we can create an instance with an encrypted root device volume from an encrpted snapshot
+  ### Data LifeCycle
+  - it can be used for creation, retention & deletion of EBS snapshots.
+It protects critical data by initiating buclup of amazon EBS volumes at selected intervals, along with storing and deletion of old snapshots to save storage space & cost.
 ## Instance store
 - We can specify an instance store for an EC2 instance only when launching it
 - Data in the instance store persists only when we reboot the EC2 instance, they will be lost if: